openSUSE/obs-landing/_posts/development/2020-04-06-free_style.md

 We are sure we all keep a parallel list which includes ideas like starting to use a new technology, upgrading certain components to a new software version, automating a repetitive part of a proccess...

-Two weeks ago, we decided it was time to cross some of those tasks off our _TODO_ list.
-It has been very comforting! :smile:
+We did it!
+We managed to cross some items off our _TODO_ list in the last two weeks.

-We invite you discover all the cool things we managed to tackle in just a few days.
+We invite you to discover all the cool things we fulfilled, including the migration of the whole project to Rails 6!
+Keep reading to know more.

 ## Migration to Rails 6